 Day 7: Veliko Tarnovo - Kazanlak - Batchkovo Monastery - Plovdiv

 Hot buffet breakfast at hotel.
 Morning sightseeing tour of Veliko Tarnovo (partly on foot), including stops at the historical Tsarevets Hill with the remains of the Royal Palace, the patriarchate and the Fortress Gates.
 Stroll through the Samovodska Market Place, where you will be taken in as pastry cooks, master goldsmiths, potters, and carvers still pursue their crafts as they did in centuries past.
 Then you are off to Kazanlak in the picturesque Valley of the Roses.
 Visit Assenova Fortress and then the famous Batchkovo Monastery in the Rodopi Mountains.
 Later drive to Plovdiv for an orientation tour of Thsi ancient settlement.
 Evening at leisure with dinner on your own.
-Accommodation in Plovdiv at 3* Dafi Hotel or similar.
+Accommodation in Plovdiv at 3* Renaissance Hotel.

 Day 8: Plovdiv - Rila Monastery - Sofia